SFCMS Clubs & Activities

 MathCounts is a national competition for middle school students.
 Its goal is to enhance achievement in all areas of mathematics, including probability, geometry, algebra, and general problem-solving skills.
 It consists of both individual and team competitions.
 Students who enjoy mathematics and solving non-routine problems in mathematics are encouraged to participate.

-Because MathCounts is a nationally recognized organization, it is an excellent extracurricular activity for students to include on college applications or other applications requesting extracurricular information.
+Because MathCounts is a nationally recognized organization, it is an excellent extracurricular activity for students to include in college applications or other applications requesting extracurricular information.

 Students in the sixth, seventh, and eighth grades may participate.
-Meetings are held on Tuesdays, from 2:35 to 3:30 p.m., in Mrs. Moore-Allen Personal WebEx Room.
-Interested students should email Mrs. Moore-Allen for more information.
+Meetings are held on Tuesdays from 2:40-3:40 in Rm.
+24. If there are any questions, please reach out to Mr. Erepol or Mrs. Odeh for information. -

 Science Olympiad